40 Medium Dog Breeds to Fit Any Family

 Poodle

-Yes, poodles themselves can be medium-sized dogs too!
-Standard poodles usually fall into the medium dog breed category.
+Yes, poodles can be medium-sized dogs!
+Standard poodles, specifically, fall into the medium dog breed category (miniature and toy varieties, not so much).
 “These dogs are highly intelligent, extraordinary swimmers and extremely trainable,” Dr. Nelson says.
 “Their coats require significant grooming, including daily brushing to prevent matting and monthly trimming to maintain.”
 However, one good thing about this curly-haired dog breed is that they don’t shed!
-Dr. Nelson also adds that poodles of all sizes require quite a bit of exercise.
-“Swimming, running and retrieving are some of their favorite activities,” she tells potential pet parents.

 Breed overview